albertattard/java-boot-camp/docs/11-collections/01-arrays/00-index.md

    Array of int: [7, 3, 5, 4, 5]
    ```

-1. Modify all arrays's elements
+1. Modify all array's elements

    ```java
    package demo;